windmill-labs/windmilldocs/docs/integrations/0_integrations_on_windmill.md

 Integrations are key on Windmill as they allow databases (internal & external) and service providers to interact.

 Using Windmill, integrations are referred to as [resources and resource types](../core_concepts/3_resources_and_types/index.md).
-Each Resource has a Resource Type (RT for short) - for example MySQL, MongoDB, Slack, etc. - that defines the schema that the resource of this type needs to implement.
+Each Resource has a Resource Type (RT for short) - for example MySQL, MongoDB, Slack, etc. - that defines the schema that the resource needs to implement.

-We already have pre-set integrations (or resource types), the list is available on our [Hub](https://hub.windmill.dev/resources), [using Windmill](../getting_started/00_how_to_use_windmill/) (most up-to-date version), and at the end of this article.
+We already have pre-set integrations (or resource types), the list is available on our [Hub](https://hub.windmill.dev/resources), [using Windmill](https://docs.windmill.dev/docs/getting_started/how_to_use_windmill) (most up-to-date version), and at the end of this article.

 ## You feel one integration is missing?